Teyras/MT/text/chapters/330_containers_implementation.md

 An advantage of the worker-less, single purpose image approach is that we would not need to maintain a large worker image with all the desired runtime environments.
 The images would be smaller, easier to review and faster to build.
-Also, a single worker could handle mutliple versions of a runtime environment without significant effort, which would contribute to the reproducibility of assignment evaluations.
+Also, a single worker could handle multiple versions of a runtime environment without significant effort, which would contribute to the repeatability of assignment evaluations.
 A drawback of this approach is that support for fetching and updating these single purpose images would have to be added to the worker daemon.